Unbounded: Object-Boundary Interaction in Mixed Reality: Demonstration

-\paragraph{Design} This example explores three intertwined ideas.
-First, traditional gallery experiences position the viewer as a passive recipient, perhaps with a wall label or an app offering brief audio or visual commentary.
-Here, the viewer becomes a creative participant, able to interact with the work and, in doing so, engage in a cross-temporal dialogue with its original artist.
-Second, for centuries, painters have rendered depth on flat surfaces, from the perspectival spaces of \textit{The School of Athens} (Raphael) to the sfumato of \textit{Mona Lisa} (Leonardo da Vinci) and the spatial illusion of \textit{Las Meninas} (Diego Velázquez).
+This example explores three intertwined ideas.
+First, traditional gallery experiences position the viewer as a passive recipient, relying on wall labels or audio commentary while adhering to ``do not touch'' protocols.
+MR transcends these limits by reclaiming the in-between space for interaction.
+Thereby, the viewer becomes a creative participant, able to interact with the work and engage in a cross-temporal dialogue with its original artist.

+Second, for centuries, painters have negotiated spatial relationships on 2D surfaces, from the sfumato of \textit{Mona Lisa} to the spatial illusion of \textit{Las Meninas} and the shifting vantage points of the Chinese masterpiece \textit{Dwelling in the Fuchun Mountains} (1350)~\cite{huang1350fuchun}.
 True three-dimensionality was reserved for sculpture.
 This design asks: could there be a medium that bridges painting and sculpture?
-Seen head-on, the piece reads as 2D; when pulled outward, its elements separate into layers, revealing spatial relationships that invite new interpretations.
-Third, the act of pulling with the hand creates a point of connection between the viewer and the work.
-Unlike an automatic transformation, this gesture lets the viewer control the speed, depth, and rhythm of the unfolding, making the transition not only a visual shift but a moment of agency and intimacy with the piece.
+Seen head-on, the piece reads as 2D; when pulled outward, its lines, shapes, and structures unfold into spatial relationships that invite new interpretations.